Frank Colonnelli Partner

 Frank Colonnelli, Jr. is a partner and joined the firm in 2004.

-Frank has represented Fortune 500 companies and a majority of his litigation practice has been devoted to defense work, including the defense of claims for insurers such as AIG, ACE USA, Chubb, Crum & Forster, Fireman’s Fund, Hiscox, Plus Companies, RSUI Group, Travelers, YorkPro and Zurich.
+Frank has represented Fortune 500 companies and most of his litigation practice has been devoted to defense work, including the defense of claims for insurers such as AIG, ACE USA, Chubb, Crum & Forster, Fireman’s Fund, Hiscox, Plus Companies, RSUI Group, Travelers, YorkPro and Zurich.

 ADMISSIONS, PROFESSIONAL ASSOCIATIONS AND MEMBERSHIPS